 Quarterly Performance Reports were presented to the Performance, Review and Scrutiny Committee for monitoring the achievement of strategic priorities and key performance indicators.

-The Annual Accounts and Report for 2020/21, setting out the financial position in accordance with relevant accounting regulations, are being prepared.
+The Annual Accounts and Report sets out the financial position in accordance with relevant accounting regulations.

 Review of Adequacy and Effectiveness of the Council's Governance Framework